 By no later than six months before the planned defence of the doctoral thesis, the PhD student and supervisors must make decisions concerning the timetable, requirements, processes, etc. of the examination.
-This plan must be approved by the Director of Studies for third-cycle studies in Informatics – please see the checklist for defence of doctaral thesis.
+This plan must be approved by the Director of PhD Studies – please see the checklist for defence of doctaral thesis.

 The doctoral thesis must be defended at a public seminar that is held within normal working hours during term time (spring or autumn term).

-Written notification of the public defence (form 5:5) must be submitted by the main supervisor to the Director of PhD Studies by no later than three months before the preliminary date of the public defence.
+Written application for the public defence (form 5:5) must be submitted by the main supervisor to the Coordinator of PhD Studies by no later than three months before the preliminary date of the public defence.

-Instructions concerning the public defence are available in Appendix 2 of the Guidelines for examinations in third-cycle studies.
+Instructions concerning the public defence are available in Appendix 2 of the Guidelines for examination in doctoral studies.